httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ## Safe Transformations

-Based on the definition of HTTP and the requirements described above, we can identify certain types of transformations that should not prevent signature verification, even when performed on content covered by the signature.
+Based on the definition of HTTP and the requirements described above, we can identify certain types of transformations that should not prevent signature verification, even when performed on message components covered by the signature.
 The following list describes those transformations:

 - Combination of header fields with the same field name.
 - Reordering of header fields with different names.
 - Conversion between different versions of the HTTP protocol (e.g., HTTP/1.x to HTTP/2, or vice-versa).
-- Changes in casing (e.g., "Origin" to "origin") of any case-insensitive content such as header field names, request URI scheme, or host.
+- Changes in casing (e.g., "Origin" to "origin") of any case-insensitive components such as header field names, request URI scheme, or host.
 - Addition or removal of leading or trailing whitespace to a header field value.
 - Addition or removal of `obs-folds`.
 - Changes to the `request-target` and `Host` header field that when applied together do not result in a change to the message's effective request URI, as defined in Section 5.5 of
   {{MESSAGING}}.

-Additionally, all changes to content not covered by the signature are considered safe.
+Additionally, all changes to components not covered by the signature are considered safe.

 ## Conventions and Terminology {#definitions}